Start a Watches & Clocks & Spare Parts Trading Business in Dubai

 What Does Activity Code 4773.13 Cover?

 Under the International Standard Industrial Classification (ISIC) framework used across UAE free zones, Activity Code 4773.13 covers the retail and wholesale trading of watches, clocks, and their spare parts.
-A trading licence issued under this activity authorises the holder to:
+A trading license issued under this activity authorises the holder to:

 Import and export wristwatches, pocket watches, wall clocks, table clocks, and alarm clocks